PDAL/PDAL/doc/apps/pipeline.rst

 ::

+  --input, -i               Input filename
+  --dims                    Limit loaded dimensions to this list.
+Note that X, Y and Z are
+      always loaded.
-  --input, -i               Input filename --pipeline-serialization  Output file for pipeline serialization --validate                Validate but do not process the pipeline.
+  --pipeline-serialization  Output file for pipeline serialization --validate                Validate but do not process the pipeline.
       Also reports whether a pipeline can be streamed.